Brille24/SyliusTierpricePlugin/README.md

 ```

 ### Integration
-* This bundle overrides the `ProductVariant` class provided by Sylius.
-If you wish to override the class in your application too, you have to merge the configuration in the bundle's `resource.yml` with your own.
 * This bundle decorates the `sylius.calculator.product_variant_price` service.
 If you wish to change that, you could register a [compiler pass](https://symfony.com/doc/current/service_container/compiler_passes.html).
 * This bundle decorates the `sylius.order_processing.order_prices_recalculator` service.
 If you wish to use your own order processor or change its priority, you could register a [compiler pass](https://symfony.com/doc/current/service_container/compiler_passes.html).